How to Break Silos in Marketing Teams and Align Them Together

 - How to break down silos in your marketing without creating undue friction

-How does marketing silo form?
+How does a marketing silo form?

 No marketing team sets out to break itself into unproductive silos that guzzle resources and don’t hit bigger picture targets.
 But as the day-to-day routine progresses, small issues in the marketing team’s communications and strategy leads to a situation where different units are focused entirely on their own small part of the marketing equation.